 See his last light upon his last moon’s granites

-Die to dark that would be night indeed.
+Die to a dark that would be night indeed.

 Night where my soul might sail a million years

 In nothing, not even death, not even tears.